nsip/sif-xml2json/README.md

 6. In the POST field above the centre Request body pane, type `localhost:1324/sif-xml2json/v0.1.5?wrap`

-7. Copy the body of the sample file `StudentPersonals.xml` into the centre Request Body panel.
+7. Copy the body of the sample file `student_personals.xml` into the centre Request Body panel.

 8. Click the Send button.
 The converted JSON result should be displayed in the right hand Response panel.